FSPV: Fundamentals of Solar PV Design and Installation

 Prerequisites: There are no prerequisites to take this course.

-Course Description: This 5-day course is dedicated to the technical aspects of solar photovoltaic (PV) design and installation.
-This includes a focus on system types, components, applications, design and best practices for installation, maintenance, and troubleshooting.
+Course Description: This 5-day course is dedicated to the fundamental technical aspects of solar photovoltaic (PV) design and installation.
+This includes a study of system types, components, applications, design and best practices for installation, maintenance, and troubleshooting.
 The first four days are taught in a classroom format and focus on cumulative technical theory.
 On the fifth day, participants engage in a hands-on installation of a fully integrated grid-tied, residential PV system.

 Learning Objectives: At the end of the course, participants should be able to:

-6. Design series and parallel configurations for solar equipment
+- Design series and parallel configurations for solar modules

 ASPV: Advanced Solar PV Design and Installation